 - You won’t receive much beyond the smelt value, and expect a lower spot price as well.

-With due research and legwork, you can find a worthwhile way of selling your silver and gold coins—one that works for all parties concerned.
+With due research and legwork, you can find a worthwhile way to sell your silver and gold coins—one that works for all parties concerned.
 Good luck!